Appealing a Criminal / Quasi-Criminal Court Conviction for Pro Se (Unrepresented) Litigants

 (sec.
 200.33 Uniform Rules, sec.
 460.10 and 460.70(1) CPL)

-NOTE: If you believe that you are entitled to assigned counsel or if you wish to proceed without an attorney, but wish to request poor person status for payment of the transcripts on the appeal because of indigency, you must make an application to the appellate court (County Court) for poor person status.
-If granted by the County Court, you must file a copy of the Order of the County Court with the City Court.
+To waive the fees for the above, you will need to file a poor person application with the County Court.
+You may obtain a poor person application by requesting a copy from the court clerk or by downloading from the court’s website located at https://www.nycourts.gov/legacyPDFs/courts/6jd/forms/SRForms/ifp_order.pdf If poor person relief is granted by the County Court, you will need to supply the City Court with the Order from the County Court.
 You should file your Notice of Appeal (see #1 below) within thirty (30) days of your conviction before making application to the County Court.
 This will protect your right to continue with the appeal should your application for poor person status be denied.

 2. If there was a Court Reporter at trial: If a Court Reporter was present in the Courtroom for the trial, you must contact that reporter and request a transcript of the trial.
-You must advise the Court Reporter that there is an appeal pending of the City Court decision and the reporter is then required to provide you with an estimate of the cost of 2 copies of the transcripts.
+You must advise the Court Reporter that there is an appeal pending of the City Court decision and the reporter is then required to provide you with an estimate of the cost of two (2) copies of the transcripts.
 If you wish to obtain a copy of the transcript for your records, you must make those arrangements directly with the reporter.

-The cost of the preparation of a transcript (both the court's original and any copy for your record) is solely your responsibility so you must request an estimate of the cost of the transcript before ordering the transcript (Note: this is only an estimate and the actual cost may be less or more than the estimate).
+The cost of the preparation of a transcript (both the court's original and any copy for your record) is solely your responsibility so you must request an estimate of the cost of the transcript before ordering the transcript (Note: this is only an estimate, and the actual cost may be less or more than the estimate).
 The reporter may require an advance deposit before starting the transcript and will require payment of the balance before releasing the transcript.
 (Note: If you have been granted poor person status by the County Court, you must file the Order of the County Court with the City Court to avoid the cost of the transcript.)

-It is your responsibility to pay for the cost of the two transcripts: one which will be filed with the Court and one for yourself.
-You should be aware that the Court will not provide you with a copy of the transcript(s)).
+It is your responsibility to pay for the cost of the two (2) transcripts: one (1) which will be filed with the Court and one (1) for yourself.
+You should be aware that the Court will not provide you with a copy of the transcript(s).
 You must request a cost estimate of the transcript(s) before ordering the transcript(s).
-(Note: this is only an estimate and the actual cost may be less or more than the estimate).
+(Note: this is only an estimate, and the actual cost may be less or more than the estimate).
 The transcription service may require an advance deposit before starting the transcript and will require payment of the balance before releasing the transcript.
 (Note: If you have been granted poor person status by the County Court, you must file the Order of the County Court with the City Court to avoid the cost of the transcript.)

-3. After the City Court has received the original transcript(s), the City Court will file a "Return" (that is, the City Court file including the transcript) with the County Court.
+5. Once the minutes are settled, the City Court will file a "Return" (that is, the City Court file including the transcript) with the County Court.
 The City Court will notify the appellant that the "Return" has been filed with the County Court.

 file additional documentation with the County Court, you should contact the County Court Clerk's office on the procedure for submitting additional documents.
 Copies of any documents that you provide to the Court should always be provided to the prosecuting attorney.

-5. If, after you have started an appeal, you change your mind and wish to discontinue or withdraw the appeal, you must notify the City Court and County Court, in writing, of the discontinuance.
+7. If, after you have started an appeal, you change your mind and wish to discontinue or withdraw the appeal, you must notify the City Court and County Court, in writing, of the discontinuance.
 You should also notify the prosecuting attorney that you will not be proceeding with the appeal.
 Of course, you will also be responsible for any costs associated with the appeal including any portion of the transcript that has already been prepared.

-6. After the appeal has been decided by the County Court, a copy of that Decision will be mailed to you at the most recent address on file with the County Court.
+8. After the appeal has been decided by the County Court, a copy of that Decision will be mailed to you at the most recent address on file with the County Court.